MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 #### Proposal

-The need to create a system that will help this business to have a clear view of their sales analytics, and be able to take action decisions promptly and efficiently.
+The need to create a system that will help this business to have a clear view of their sales analytics, and be able to take action/decisions promptly and efficiently.
 With the business increasing its capacity and bigger market amplitude, in order to monitor a healthy trend of their profits, they required the instrumentations and insights into what is keeping, if that is the case, the positive trend and how to maintain it.